 The Immuta Databricks integration allows you to protect access to tables and manage row-, column-, and cell-level controls without enabling table ACLs or credential passthrough.
 Like other integrations, policies are applied to the plan that Spark builds for a user's query and enforced live on-cluster.

 Using Immuta with Databricks

 Usernames in Immuta must match usernames in Databricks.
-It is best practice is to use the same identity manager for Immuta that you use for Databricks (Immuta supports all common identity manager protocols); however, for free trial users, it’s easiest to just ensure usernames match between systems.
+It is best practice is to use the same identity manager for Immuta that you use for Databricks (Immuta supports all common identity manager protocols).

 You should use a Databricks administrator account to register tables with Immuta using the UI or API; however, you should NOT test Immuta policies using a Databricks administrator account, as they are able to bypass controls.
 See the “Testing the Integration” section below for more details.

 Ideally, you should register entire databases and run schema monitoring jobs through the python script provided during data source registration.